Skylark is a language that defines how software is built, and as such it is both a programming and a configuration language.

 Because of this, when something goes wrong, the user will need to understand

 your macro’s implementation to troubleshoot build problems.
 Additionally,

-so tooling depending on aspects (IDEs and others) might fail.
+depending on aspects (IDEs and others) might fail.

 A safe use for macros is leaf nodes, such as macros defining test permutations: in that case, only the "end users" of those targets need to know about those additional nodes, and any build problems introduced by macros are never far from their usage.

 For macros that define non-leaf nodes, follow these best practices:

 nameargument and define a target with that name.
 That target becomes that macro's main target.